Skip to content

 Returns:

-List of string values from the specified column.
+List of non-empty string values from the specified column.

 """